martinnirtl/logging/README.md

 # Logging Utility

-Preconfigured logging utility for microservices based on winston.
+Opinionated logging utility for unified logging in distributed systems based on winston.

 ## Install